ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### JSON-encoded Detached EAT Bundle

-In this bundle there are two detached Claims-Sets, "CS1" and "CS2".
+In this bundle there are two detached Claims-Sets, "Audio Subsystem" and "Graphics Subsystem".
-The JWT at the start of the bundle has detached signature submodules with hashes of "CS1" and "CS2".
+The JWT at the start of the bundle has detached signature submodules with hashes that cover these two Claims-Sets.
-TODO: make the JWT actually be correct verifiable JWT.
+The JWT itself is protected using HMAC with a key of "xxxxxx".

 This example has its lines wrapped per {{RFC8792}}.